theapi/denbit/docs/examples/Basics/DigitalReadSerial.md

 If the wrong value is set, only gibberish will appear on the monitor.

+### Click the left button on the Denbit
+- while watching the 1's change to 0's on the serial monitor

 ### Why?
 This demonstrates a basic way to communicate to other systems.
 Handy for many things like:
 - Debugging